Jucester/SRM-nestjs-graphql/README.md

 ## Configuration

 ```
-After Install please modify in the .env file the Mongo url and the port you want to use.
+After Install please modify in the .env file the Mongo url you want to use.

 ```